anshiiiikat/4_BitwiseOperator_C-/README.md

 # Aim
-To:

-Understand how bitwise operators work in C++
+To:Understand how bitwise operators work in C++

 Learn how to set (turn ON) and reset (turn OFF) specific bits in a number